-These airport codes seem to fall under two categories (according to me): the ones that make sense and analogous to the airport, like New York’s John F Kennedy International, appropriately labeled as JFK, or Texas’ William P. Hobby Airport is labeled HOU because its city is Houston, or London Heathrow is LHR.
-Then we have those that are so obscure, you’d have to actually want to do research to in order to find out more.
+These airport codes seem to fall under two categories (according to me): the ones that make sense and are analogous to the airport, like New York’s John F Kennedy International, appropriately labeled as JFK, or Texas’ William P. Hobby Airport (labeled HOU because its city is Houston), or London Heathrow: LHR.
+Then we have those that are so obscure, you’d have to actually want to do research in order to find out more.
 Well, you’re in luck, because we did the research so you wouldn’t have to!

 Humble Beginnings to Transatlantic Travel: A Brief History of Airport Codes